replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.24, 1.25, and 1.26

 ### Improvements {#improvements-1-98-3}
-* Stores JWT inside of an httpOnly cookie to prevent XSS attacks.
+* The JWT is now stored in an HttpOnly cookie to prevent XSS attacks.
-* Embedded cluster management page now defaults primary node installation instructions when adding a new node to a high availability cluster.
+* The Cluster Management page now shows by default the command for joining a primary node instead of a secondary node for high availability clusters.
-* Display 'last updated' time in the resource status modal to indicate when the data was last automatically fetched.
+* The resource status modal displays the time the data was last fetched automatically.
 * Introduces a deterministic order for applying and deleting Kubernetes manifests based on the resource kind.
 * Uses the [weight](https://docs.replicated.com/reference/custom-resource-helmchart#weight) field from the HelmChart custom resource to determine the order in which to uninstall charts that have `useHelmInstall: true`.
 Charts are uninstalled by weight in descending order, with higher weights uninstalled first.
 * Application Helm charts are now uninstalled first, then other Kubernetes manifests.
+* Improvements to the Version history page, including truncating long version labels, removing unnecessary preflight icons, and improving content layout.

 ### Bug Fixes {#bug-fixes-1-98-3}
-* Fixes an issue where snapshot restores hanged if RabbitMQ cluster custom resources are used.
+* Fixes an issue where snapshot restores hung if RabbitMQ cluster custom resources were used.
-* Fixes an issue where Helm releases were not uninstalled when un-deploying an application using the the [kots remove](/reference/kots-cli-remove) command and passing the `--undeploy` flag.
+* Fixes an issue where Helm releases were not uninstalled when un-deploying an application using the [kots remove](/reference/kots-cli-remove) command and passing the `--undeploy` flag.
-* Fixes an issue where Helm charts that were deployed to a different namespace than were KOTS is running, and were installed using the native Helm installation workflow, were not uninstalled when they were removed from subsequent application releases.
+* Fixes an issue where Helm charts that were deployed with native Helm to a different namespace than KOTS were not uninstalled when they were removed from subsequent application releases.
-* Fixes an issue where uploading an airgap bundle through the admin console might fail due to issues in getting layers for OCI images.
+* Fixes an issue where uploading an air gap bundle through the admin console might have failed due to issues getting layers for OCI images.
-* The command `kots admin-console push-images` will now return an error if the provided airgap bundle file is missing.
+* The `kots admin-console push-images` command now returns an error if the provided air gap bundle file is missing.
-* Adds back button for preflight checks page.
+* Adds a back button to the preflights page.
-* UI Improvements made on version history page such as truncating long version label, removal of unnecessary preflight icon, and improve content layout.
-* Fixes an issue with multiple app installations where cancelling a restore of an application snapshot (partial snapshot) would sometimes not work.
+* Fixes an issue where canceling a restore of an application (partial) snapshot sometimes didn't work if multiple applications were installed in the same admin console.
-* Config page will now show the correct error message for errors not related to validation.
+* The Config page now shows the correct error message if errors other can regex validation occurred.
-* Fixes an issue where it incorrectly displays "edit currently deployed config" when there is no app deployed.
+* Fixes an issue where the Config page incorrectly displayed "Edit the currently deployed config" when there was no app deployed.
-* Fixes an issue where installs and upgrades could fail when checking if the cluster was kURL if the user running the command was not authorized to list ConfigMaps in the `kube-system` namespace.
+* Fixes an issue where installations and upgrades could fail when checking if the cluster was a kURL cluster, if the user running the command was not authorized to list ConfigMaps in the `kube-system` namespace.
 * Fixes an issue where air-gapped application pods may fail to pull images from the kURL registry due to the image names being rewritten incorrectly if the app was upgraded using the [kots upstream upgrade](/reference/kots-cli-upstream-upgrade) command.
-* Fixes an issue where the version history might incorrectly show a "Deployed" button if an application version was being deployed while preflights were running.
+* Fixes an issue where the Version history page might incorrectly show a "Deployed" button if an application version was deployed while preflights were running.

 ## 1.98.2